-There are several reasons why fertilizer is so important.
+There are several reasons why fertilizer is important.
 First is that the growing medium in the container has few, if any nutrients.
-So, your plants are totally dependent on you for the nutrients they need.
-Second is that containerized plants get watered a lot, and every time you water, you wash some nutrients out of the soil.
+So, your plants depend on you to provide the nutrients they need.
+Second is that containerized plants get watered a lot, and every time you water, you wash some nutrients from the soil.

 - Beans, carrots, squash

 - Eggplant, beans